-- CCE sponsored internship programs connect you with an alumni mentor, check out the STEP, CEO, and Navab Fellowship programs
+- Check out CCE-sponsored internship programs, which connect you with an alumni mentor: STEP, CEO, and Navab Fellowship programs.

 - For students who have graduated, check out the Alumni Community which includes a University-wide alumni directory available through the Columbia Alumni Association.

 You may reach out to industry professionals with whom you might not have a direct connection.
 Determine if there are any connections through your own immediate network or Columbia network.
 Gather contact information and email them through their companies or send a message via social media platforms.

 There are thousands of groups on LinkedIn bringing together professionals in various industries.
 Search broad areas of interest and ﬁnd groups on almost every career!